Florida Network for School Improvement

 FNSI includes high schools and middle schools from the School District of Osceola County in central Florida.
 Network members include:

-The network started in 2019 and is now in its fifth year.
+The network started in 2019 and is now in its sixth year.
 FNSI is funded by the Bill & Melinda Gates Foundation.

 Network activities focus on improving instruction to increase student math proficiency.
 Teachers use plan-do-study-act (PDSA) cycles to test and refine evidence-based instructional routines aimed at supporting student engagement with and understanding of math.